Finance, Consulting & Enterprise

 The larger companies in these industries tend to participate in on-campus recruiting.
 The primary way to secure an internship or full-time position at a larger firm with a well-established internship or new hire program is through campus recruiting.
 Entry level opportunities outside of formalized recruiting are rare.
 Many firms recruit interns with the intention of converting them to full-time hires, and thus do not return to campus to recruit for full-time positions.

 While many of these employers recruit on campus, networking is still a critical component in securing a job or internship in these industries.
 The recruiting process for an internship the summer following junior year actually begins during your sophomore year.
 Successful candidates invest time in the process by attending on-campus sessions, participating in case competitions, signing up for coffee chats and arranging informal phone calls or meetings.
-It is crucial to begin this process early before the official recruitment season begins.
+It is crucial to begin this process before the official recruitment season begins.
 In addition to reviewing job application materials, many employers will grant interviews to candidates who they’ve connected with earlier on in the process.
-The interview process will typically consist of a mix of behavioral and technical questions or case studies, so it is essential to prepare for both.
+The interview process typically consists of a mix of behavioral and technical questions or case studies, so it is essential to prepare for both.
 Varying by industry, formal recruiting starts during late spring or at the beginning of the fall semester, so make sure you return to campus ready to go with an updated resume and proper attire.

 Smaller firms, including start-ups and certain industries, such as marketing, retail and sports, will often hire on an as-needed basis and therefore do not tend to conduct on-campus interviews.
 Develop a list of target companies and routinely visit their websites for job posting and other opportunities.
 Connect regularly with classmates, professors, alumni and personal contacts to develop relationships with individuals who work in these industries.